jstep21/dnd-notes/dnd.md

 At the top of the tower, the group enters the antigravity sphere - the giant sphere of floating debris we saw from afar.
 Jason uses his ring and is able to shift the floating debris in a way that allows us to traverse through the sphere.
 We find the orb of chaos at the end of the pathway.
-Mitchell picks it up and it attunes to him immediately.
+Mitchell picks it up, and it attunes to him immediately.